Study in the USA

 • Classes taught by faculty committed to student success, not graduate students studying for masters or doctoral degrees.

-• Distinctive academic calendar called the Hiram Plan offers two formats for learning.
-Each semester consists of 12-week comprehensive and 3-week intensive sessions.
+• Distinctive academic calendar called the Hiram Plan in which each 15-week semester consists of a 12-week comprehensive session followed by a 3-week intensive session.

 • Extensive hands-on learning opportunities through internships and research on and off the Hiram campus.